Belize : Safety by City

 Overall, Belize is not the safest destination for tourists visiting Central America, as it’s filled with petty and violent crime, and most of it is centered in Belize City.
-You should take precaution on the streets of major cities, and after dark.
+You should take precautions on the streets of major cities and after dark.

 TRANSPORT & TAXIS RISK : MEDIUM

 Transport is actually not that bad in Belize.
-Quality of roads isn't too bad, and the roads are constantly getting better.
-In fact Northern, Southern and Hummingbird Highways are now among the best ones in Latin America and rival many in the developed world.
+The quality of roads isn't too bad, and the roads are constantly getting better.
+In fact, Northern, Southern, and Hummingbird Highways are now among the best ones in Latin America and rival many in the developed world.
 You should only ride in licensed taxis, and you will know them by their green license plates.
 The thing to watch out for in Belize is roadway robbery.
 Rarely, if ever, armed robberies on highways can happen, but they usually happen at night.